Brad And Angelina’s Kids Treated To A London Vacation Amid Parents’ Divorce

 “The situation with the kids isn’t playing out as smoothly as either would like… The problem is that each kid is speaking up from where they want to live and not live,” stated OK!
 Magazine‘s source as cited by Yahoo.

-The insider who was not named in the article further noted that among Brad and Angelina’s kids, Maddox is the one who was “tied at the hip” of his mother considering that he was at the center of the feud between their parents following child abuse allegations against their dad.
+The insider, who was not named in the article, further noted that among Brad and Angelina’s kids, Maddox is the one who was “tied at the hip” of his mother considering that he was at the center of the feud between their parents following child abuse allegations against their dad.
 Ten-year-old Shiloh, Brad and Angelina’s first biological daughter, on the other hand, is closer with their father.

-But as a mother would always want all her children with her, the 41-year-old actress decided to treat her kids for a vacation in London for some quality time and some lavish gifts which may be an attempt to lure them into choosing to live with her.
+The 41-year-old actress decided to treat her kids for a vacation in London for some quality time and some lavish gifts, which may be an attempt to lure them into choosing to live with her.

 On Saturday, the actress-turned-humanitarian was spotted at an LAX airport with her children Maddox, Pax, Zahara, Shiloh, and the twins Knox and Vivienne.
 Apparently, the celebrity family was leaving for London, according to Life and Style magazine.